Kremlin says Russian metal companies facing difficulties from "unfriendly countries" | Headlines

 Kremlin says Russian metal companies facing difficulties from "unfriendly countries"

-Kremlin spokesman Dmitry Peskov said on Wednesday that Russian metallurgical companies were facing "hostile attitudes" from what Moscow calls unfriendly countries, and that Moscow would come up with a plan to combat this. our companies are experiencing some difficulties," Peskov said.
-Russia's economy has been battered by Western sanctions over Ukraine.
+Kremlin spokesman Dmitry Peskov said on Wednesday that Russian metals companies were facing "hostile attitudes" from what Moscow calls unfriendly countries, and that Russia would come up with a plan to combat this.
+"We are among world leaders in this industry, and our metallurgists have begun to face hostile attitudes, ...

 - Country: